ionos-cloud/faq-documentation/general-information/frequently-asked-questions/general-inquiries.md

 ### How can I ensure my data center is properly set up?

 Customers should have a basic understanding of cloud hosting platforms before using IONOS's Cloud products and services.
 The best way to get started is by using IONOS graphic user interface tutorials.
-These instruction sets will teach you how to launch a fundamental data center and set up initial user access and permissions.
+These instruction sets will help you launch a fundamental data center and set up initial user access and permissions.

 If you require direct assistance, contact [<mark style="color:blue;">IONOS Cloud help</mark>](https://cloud.ionos.com/help).
 They will check your infrastructure to ensure that everything is correctly set up.
 This service is completely free of charge.
 IONOS support service is available 24/7.